rb16b/Accelerate-Dev/README.md

 $ oc apply -f vpa.yaml

-Next, use the rest-fights Route url, open it in the browser like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/
+Next, clik on rest-gightsd pod, on the right of the screen select Resources. you will find the Route url on the botttom, open it in the browser, it should like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com
-Make Sure to add q/swagger-ui/ at the end.
+Make sure to add q/swagger-ui/ at the end.
+That will open openAPI screen containing APIs info.

 ![](images/rest-fightsAPI.png)

+Select Hello API

-Run multiple calls to create a load.
+Run multiple calls to create traffic.

 To create more traffic: